Spectre-ak/Triton/README.md

 # Triton

-#### The beta version is deployed on azure and cpanel but login/signup is only available on cpanel and on azure users can use APIs freely.
+#### The beta version is deployed on azure and cpanel but login/signup is only available on cpanel and on azure users can only use APIs.
 ##### azure https://triton.azurewebsites.net/
 ##### cpanel http://triton.byethost7.com